 Please see the bottom of the page for peer-reviewed publications and acknowledgments.

 Berkeley Herbal Center + Paeonia Medicine

 Clinical Western Herbalist training under Pamela Fischer, RH in the foundations, therapeutics, and clinical applications of western herbalism.
 Studies included botanical identification, medicine making, organoleptic evaluation, and clinical case studies.
 Pamela Fischer is the founder and director of the Berkeley Herbal Center and has been a practicing clinical herbalist for 30+ years.

 6-month Intensive study on the pharmacology of herb/drug interactions with Ingrid Bauer, MD and Benjamin Zappin, LAc.

-Concurrent: 1-year volunteer position working as clinical herbalist at the Charlotte Maxwell Clinic (CMC) in Oakland, California.
+1-year volunteer position working as a clinical herbalist at the Charlotte Maxwell Clinic (CMC) in Oakland, California.
 CMC serves underserved populations of women with or recovering from cancer.